Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Virologic Testing at Birth (Optional)

 Infants with negative virologic tests before age 1 month should be retested at age 1 to 2 months.
 Most HIV-exposed neonates will receive 6 weeks of neonatal ARV prophylaxis.
-Although the use of antepartum, intrapartum, and neonatal zidovudine single-drug prophylaxis did not delay detection of HIV by culture in infants in Pediatric AIDS Clinical Trials Group (PACTG) protocol 076 or the sensitivity and predictive values of many virologic assays,6,10-12,49 this may not always apply to current combination prenatal and neonatal ARV regimens if the test is obtained while the infant is receiving combination neonatal ARV prophylaxis.8
+Although the use of antepartum, intrapartum, and neonatal zidovudine single-drug prophylaxis did not delay detection of HIV by culture in infants in Pediatric AIDS Clinical Trials Group protocol 076 or affect the sensitivity and predictive values of many virologic assays,6,47,48 this may not always apply to current combination prenatal and neonatal ARV regimens if the test is obtained while the infant is receiving combination neonatal ARV prophylaxis.8

 Virologic diagnostic testing for infants receiving combination ARV infant prophylaxis should be considered 2 to 4 weeks after cessation of prophylaxis if prior negative diagnostic testing was performed during the period of prophylaxis.
 In such situations, the test recommended at age 1 to 2 months can be delayed until after cessation of ARV prophylaxis.